alexmarcel/bulk-pdf-certificate-generator-v2/README.md

 **Background or name list not auto-loading** Auto-loading requires the HTML to be served over HTTP.
 Opening the file directly as `file://` will not work.
 Use a web server (Apache, Nginx) or VS Code Live Server.

+**No background image — gold border appears instead** This is expected behaviour.
+If `default_background.jpg` is not found, WINNIE generates a white certificate with a gold border automatically.
+Upload a background image manually or place `default_background.jpg` in the same folder.

 **Text is misaligned on the certificate**
 Adjust the Y-position values in **Field Positions**.
 Preview with several different names before bulk generating, as name length can affect visual balance.